pawelgrzybek/pawelgrzybek.com/content/posts/2021-06-22-my-favourite-podcasts-2021-edition.md

 photo: "2021-06-22.jpg"
 ---

-A few of my friends asked me for podcasts recommendations in the last few weeks, so I decided to list my current favourite shows, a little bit like I did in ["My favourite front-end related podcasts"](https://pawelgrzybek.com/my-favourite-front-end-related-podcasts/) back in 2015.
+Over the last few weeks a few of my friends have asked me for podcast recommendations, so I decided to list my current favourite shows, a little bit like I did in ["My favourite front-end related podcasts"](https://pawelgrzybek.com/my-favourite-front-end-related-podcasts/) back in 2015.
 I listen to stuff related to the Web platform or Apple ecosystem, literally nothing else.
-That's how boring geek I am.
+That’s how much of a boring geek I am.

 ## Web & Design podcasts